-Chinese noodles tend to be quite thin and cook quickly, compared to their Italian counterparts.
-I just looked for a wide noodle that looked appealing.
+Chinese noodles tend to be quite thin and cook quickly, compared to their Italian pasta counterparts.
+I just looked for a wide noodle that looked appealing, and have used it ever since.
 But the time saving feature of this dish is the rotisserie chicken, cooked and ready to shred into your soup for meaty mouthfuls.

 This is a quick and easy soup, full of flavour and minimal fuss.
 Chinese Chicken and Corn Noodle Soup, an exotic meal that looks harder to make than it is, sure to impress your family.
 Bon Appetit! Приятного аппетита!